 How to help Assist in running the monthly socials (if you have a talent in the arts you’d like to share, you could even become the entertainment!), donate clothes, appliances, and any food, beverages, cutlery and toiletries.
 Monetary donations are also welcome to cover monthly expenses.

-Where to find it All events take place at The Carpenters Shop, 14A Roeland Street, Zonnebloem, Cape Town
+Where to find it Venues are subject to change, but events mostly take place at The Hope Exchange, 14A Roeland Street, Zonnebloem, Cape Town

 How to help Help out by painting murals, gardening projects, volunteering at a nursery school, cooking lunches, assisting in the tour administration, building or visiting a local project and exchanging skills such as craft-making and entrepreneurship.

 Good to know Applying to be a volunteer in one of the various projects costs R1 000, which goes towards fundraising.